d-german/code-quality-design/Writerside/topics/Memory-Allocation-and-Management-Reference-Types-Value-Types-Arrays-and-Linked-Lists.md

 only involve manipulating the head of the list.
 No element shifting is required, unlike with array-based implementations.

-An array-based Stack implementation, while possible, would need to:

-- Handle array capacity limitations
-- Implement resizing logic when the array fills up
-- Manage the memory overhead of maintaining potentially unused array space
+Similar to Queue, an array-based implementation of Stack would face the same challenges with pre-allocated size and array resizing.